Groups of type $FP$ via graphical small cancellation: A spectacular 2-complex

 Fix a prime power $q$, and fix $d\geq 3$ so that $d$ divides $q+\epsilon$ for some $\epsilon\in\{\pm 1\}$.
 Now let $G=PGL(2,q)$ be the 2-dimensional projective general linear group over the field with $q$ elements.
 There is a natural action of $G$ on the projective line, a set of $q+1$ points.
 The 1-skeleton $K_1^1$ is the complete graph with vertex set the projective line.
 By construction $G$ acts on $K_1^1$, and the action is triply-transitive on the vertex set $K_1^0$.
 Note also that $|G|=q(q^2-1)$ is equal to the number of ordered triples of distinct elements of $K_1^0$.

 Let $g$ be an element of $G$ of order $d$.
 Our complex will depend on the pair $(d,q)$ and on the conjugacy class of the element $g$.
-The centralizer in $G$ of $g$ is cyclic of order $q+\epsilon$, and the normalizer of the subgroup generated by $g$ is dihedral of order $2(q+\epsilon)$.
+By Theorem~\ref{thm:normalizers}, the centralizer in $G$ of $g$ is cyclic of order $q+\epsilon$, and the normalizer of the subgroup generated by $g$ is dihedral of order $2(q+\epsilon)$.
 It follows that the conjugacy class of $g$ contains $q(q-\epsilon)$ elements and that it is closed under taking inverses.
 The element $g$ is a power of an element of order $q+\epsilon$.
 From this it follows that the permutation action of $g$ on $K_1^0$ has $1-\epsilon$ fixed points and $(q+\epsilon)/d$ cycles of length $d$.
 We use each of these cycles of length~$d$ to describe the attaching map for a $d$-gon.
 If $x$ is an element of the conjugacy class of $g$ and the vertices $v_0,\ldots,v_{d-1},v_d$ are such that $v_i=x^i(v_0)$, then there is a $d$-gon whose boundary is the edge loop of length~$d$ in $K_1^1$ consisting of the edges $(v_0,v_1),(v_1,v_2),\ldots,(v_{d-1},v_d)$.
 This edge loop passes through the vertices $v_0,\ldots,v_{d-1}$ consecutively.
 Note that the vertex orbits for $x^{-1}$ give rise to the same polygons as the vertex orbits for $x$, with the opposite orientation.
 Each pair of the form $x,x^{-1}$ of elements of the conjugacy class of $g$ gives a recipe for attaching $(q+\epsilon)/d$ distinct $d$-sided polygons to $K_1^1$.
 The complex $K_1$ is thus defined by attaching $|G|/2d$ distinct $d$-gons to $K_1^1$.

-Complexes of this form in the case $d=q+1$ were studied by Aschbacher and Segev in~\cite{aschseg}.
+Complexes of this form in the case $d=q+1$ were studied by Aschbacher and Segev in~\cite{aschseg}, although the complex that they describe is actually the conical subdivision of our complex, in which each $d$-gon is replaced by the cone consisting of $d$ triangles.
 We encourage the reader to experiment with these complexes for small values of~$q$.
-There are four such complexes with $q\leq 4$: when $(d,q)=(3,2)$ the complex is a triangle; when $(d,q)=(4,3)$ the complex is a projective plane made from three squares that can be understood as the quotient of the boundary of a cube by its antipodal map; when $(d,q)=(3,4)$ the complex is the 2-skeleton of a 4-simplex; when $(d,q)=(5,4)$ the complex is the 2-skeleton of the Poincar\'e homology sphere~\cite[pp~34--36]{thurston}, which is an acyclic space with fundamental group of order~120.
+There are four such complexes with $q\leq 4$: when $(d,q)=(3,2)$ the complex is a triangle; when $(d,q)=(4,3)$ the complex is a projective plane made from three squares that can be understood as the quotient of the boundary of a cube by its antipodal map; when $(d,q)=(3,4)$ the complex is the 2-skeleton of a 4-simplex; when $(d,q)=(5,4)$ the complex is the 2-skeleton of the Poincar\'e homology sphere~\cite[pp.~34--36]{thurston}, which is an acyclic space with fundamental group of order~120.

 \begin{proposition} Each piece of the intersection of two polygons of $K_1$ contains at most one edge. \end{proposition}

 \begin{proof} Throughout this proof, the term \emph{triple} will mean an ordered triple of pairwise distinct vertices of $K_1$.
 Say that a triple $(u,v,w)$ is \emph{contained} in a polygon $P$ if $v$ is a vertex of $P$ and the edges $\{u,v\}$ and $\{v,w\}$ are both contained in $P$.
 Clearly each $d$-gon contains exactly $2d$ such triples.
 It will suffice to show that no triple is contained in more than one polygon of $K_1$, because the vertices contained in a piece of length~2 would form such a triple.